StephenCleary/blog-stephencleary-dotcom/blog/_posts/2010-02-17-q-should-i-set-variables-to-null-to.md

 ---
 layout: post
 title: "Q&A: Should I Set Variables to Null to Assist Garbage Collection?"
+series: "IDisposable and Finalizers"
+seriesTitle: "Q&A: Seting Variables to Null"
 ---
 This is a common question with rather complex reasoning behind the answer.